tlaplus/vscode-tlaplus/README.md

 ## How to start

-The easiest way to get a working model is to create an empy PlusCal algorithm, translate it into a TLA<sup>+</sup> specification and run the TLC tool on it.
+The easiest way to get a working model is to create an empty PlusCal algorithm, translate it into a TLA<sup>+</sup> specification and run the TLC tool on it.
 Here's a step by step instruction:

 Create a specification file.
 Let's name it `squares.tla`.

 Make the file a TLA<sup>+</sup> module.
-To do it, start typing `module` and select the "Create new module (TLA+)" snippet from the drop down list.
+To do it, start typing `module` and select the "Create new module (TLA+)" snippet from the drop-down list.
 The snippet will expand into module header and footer.

 Use another snippet `pluscal` ("Create PlusCal block (TLA+)") to create an empty PlusCal algorithm.
 So far, we've got the following file: